bigbluebutton/bigbluebutton.github.io/_posts/2015-04-05-html5-overview.md

 sudo apt-get install -y nodejs
 ~~~

 You need only install mongodb and nodeJS once.
-Next, install BigBlueButton HTML5 client
+Next, to install BigBlueButton HTML5 client

 ~~~
 sudo apt-get install -y bbb-html5
 ~~~

-The BigBlueButton configuration utility `bbb-conf` will automatically stop/restart BigBlueButton.

 As we update the BigBlueButton HTML5 client, you'll be able to update it along along with other components with the standard